 Academic standards for graduate-level credit exceed standards for undergraduate credit.
-Increased standards may be in the form of additional academic work and/or higher grading standards.
-Students should be aware of the requisites required for cross-listed or approved courses.
+Increased standards may be in the form of additional academic work and/or higher grading standards depending upon the instructor of record.
+Students should also be aware of the requisites required for cross-listed or approved courses by checking http://sis.uwgb.edu/schedule/ in advance.